adamnoor/stack_builder/README.md

   - A textfield to let users input any RB, WR or TE to exclude in the filtered combinations
   - A button to let users filter the rosters table based on the user inputs
   - A button to let users write the filtered combinations to a CSV file
+  - A label showing the number of players that exist of the players.csv file
-  - A label showing all of the players that exist on the players.csv file
+  - A label showing a list of all the names of the players that exist on the players.csv file with an id that can be used for the user to filter